Thuotracy/abstract-background/README.md

 ## ABSTARCT BACKGROUND

 ## Description

-This is  school website design
+This is an abstract background design.

 ## Technologies Used
 * HTML